 December bass position on channel edges, and you might find a similar situation in February, but you, too, might find them shallower, particularly if a warming trend has brought them to more shallow water.

 “Finding channel bends and other winter fish-holding areas adjacent to spring foraging flats and spawning areas is critical for me,” Jones said.
 You can visualize the bass migration and anticipate their position, adjusting to the weather and water conditions.
 Cover also is important, but Guntersville is rich with underwater foliage like hydrilla and milfoil rather than wood.”

 Jones has found that vegetation changes seasonally while wood just slowly rots away, so a lake where the bass relate to vegetation is more volatile than one with lots of wood.
 If you have a cold winter, a lot of your shallow vegetation is going to die.
 The grass that is left becomes a magnet for bass.
 Fresh hydrilla or milfoil can pretty much hold bass year-round.

-Page 2 of 2 - “What I was looking for in December was vegetation that was just a little bit deeper because it’s better insulated from the winter chill,” Jones said.
+“What I was looking for in December was vegetation that was just a little bit deeper because it’s better insulated from the winter chill,” Jones said.
 “There was still plenty of grass available, but if we have a cold month or so the only substantial grass left will be the deep stuff.
 If I can find that deep grass, I have a starting point.”